Why a Strong Immune System Matters and How to Strengthen Yours

 Vitamin C

-In addition to the benefits already mentioned above, vitamin C plays a vital role in maintaining the integrity and strength of the skin.
-The skin is the first line of defence in the body’s immune system, so it is important that it cannot be penetrated by bugs and germs.
-Vitamin C is also vital for healing wounds and cuts, which can be an entry point into the body for bacteria, causing the wound to become infected.
+In addition to the benefits already mentioned, vitamin C plays a vital role in maintaining the skin's integrity and strength.
+The skin is the first line of defence in the body’s immune system, so it is essential that bugs and germs cannot penetrate it.
+Vitamin C is also vital for healing wounds and cuts, which can serve as an entry point for bacteria, potentially leading to wound infection.

 Vitamin E

-Vitamin E is a powerful anti-oxidant that supports the body in overcoming the effects of oxidative stress.
+A powerful antioxidant, vitamin E helps the body combat the effects of oxidative stress.
 It also plays a crucial role in supporting the immune system by regulating cell signalling and gene expression.
-Vitamin E also acts as a guardian for vascular health, making it harder for components in the blood to stick to the blood vessel walls and helping blood vessels function efficiently.
+Vitamin E also acts as a guardian for vascular health, making it more difficult for blood components to adhere to the walls of blood vessels and helping them function efficiently.
 It also stimulates the release of prostacyclin, helping to expand blood vessels and prevent blood cells from sticking together.

 Immune System Boosting Herbs and Spices